Discover it® chrome review

 Rates and fees

-Discover it Chrome doesn’t charge annual fees, foreign transaction fees or a penalty APR.
+Discover it chrome doesn’t charge an annual fee, foreign transaction fees or a penalty APR.
 You also have a one-time safety net since your first late payment fee is waived (up to $40 after that).

-In case you already have a balance you’re trying to shave down, the Chrome card offers a sizable 14-month 0 percent introductory APR on purchases and on balance transfers made before Feb.
-10, 2021 (3 percent introductory balance transfer until that date, then 5 percent).
-Even afterward, the 11.99 percent to 22.99 percent (variable) ongoing APR is well below average.
+In case you already have a balance you’re trying to shave down, the Discover it chrome card offers a sizable 14-month 0 percent introductory APR on purchases and balance transfers (3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*).
+Even afterward, the 11.99 percent to 22.99 percent variable ongoing APR is well below average.

 Two of the Discover it Chrome’s closest competitors are the Chase Freedom Unlimited® and Capital One Quicksilver Cash Rewards Credit Card.
-These two cards earn unlimited 1.5 percent cash back on all purchases without category or quarterly spending restrictions.
+These two cards earn unlimited at least 1.5 percent cash back on all purchases without category or quarterly spending restrictions.
 The Freedom Unlimited even carries extra unlimited rewards categories on top of its 1.5 percent flat-rate.
-If you want the option to redeem rewards for either travel or cash back, you can use the Wells Fargo Propel American Express® card to earn 3X GoFar rewards points on dining, select streaming services, gas, ride-shares, transit and other travel for no annual fee.
+If you want the option to redeem rewards for either travel or cash back, you can use the Wells Fargo Propel American Express® card to earn 3X GoFar rewards points on dining, popular streaming services, gas stations, ride-shares, transit for no annual fee.

 All three of these cards offer a host of valuable travel benefits and shopping protections, but the Chase Freedom Unlimited may carry the best suite of perks with features like its trip cancellation/trip interruption insurance.
 If you’re not as keen on primarily travel features, the Propel card provides cellphone protection of up to $600 per claim when you pay your cellphone bill with your card (up to two paid claims per 12 months, including a $25 deductible).

-It’s hard for the Chrome card to compete with these three cash back cards, but whether its lower rates are worth less cash back and fewer benefits.
+It’s hard for the Discover it chrome card to compete with these three cash back cards, but whether its lower rates are worth less cash back and fewer benefits.

 |Card||Rewards rate||Annual fee||Welcome offers|